Blended Families + Estate Planning

 A ‘Guardianship Clause’ can be written into your Will which outlines your wishes in relation to who you would want to look after your minor children.
 It is simply, however, an ‘expression of your wishes’ and the person appointed in your Will would need to apply for custody of your child/children.

 When the person appointed applies for custody, they should be armed with evidence to support why they should be appointed as the guardian.
 Writing a letter, to be supplied to the Court should you pass away, is something that would assist the Court in making their decision.
 Additionally, any letters from other family members, paperwork or other such evidence should also be kept in a file to be presented to the Court if ever needed.

-If you would like more information on Appointing a Testamentary Guardian, check out this article to give a bigger understand!
+If you would like more information on Appointing a Testamentary Guardian, check out this article to give a bigger understanding!

 Canny Legal, Legal Advice + Your Blended Family

 Navigating your way through the ‘midfield’ that can be blended families can be overwhelming for many people.
-This feeling often then stops them seeking legal advice and planning for their death.
-Understandable, when you feel that you do not have a ‘straight forward’ situation, it is easy to put off what needs to be done.
+This feeling often then stops them from seeking legal advice and planning for their death.
+Understandably, when you feel that you do not have a ‘straightforward’ situation, it is easy to put off what needs to be done.
 However, this is a very dangerous position to take, and it will leave your family with a much bigger mind field to deal with, and often the results are not what you would want.

 Get in touch with our team today, to have a conversation and to get the ball rolling.
 We take the time to listen, to understand and find a way to ensure that we can do everything possible to put your mind at ease and have all the legal side of things taken care of for you.